Trichomoniasis is a sexually transmitted infection (STI) caused by the parasite Trichomonas vaginalis.

 How is trichomoniasis treated?

-In most cases a single dose of the correct antibiotic reliably and rapidly cures trichomoniasis.
+Trichomoniasis can be treated with either a single dose of antibiotics or as a 1-week course.
 The antibiotic is called metronidazole.
-The tablets sometimes make you feel a bit sick, but it helps if you take them with food.
+The tablets can sometimes make you feel a bit sick, but it helps if you take them with food.
 Don’t drink alcohol for 24 hours after taking the tablets as it will make you feel really sick.

 Without treatment, the infection can last for months or even years.